Great Valley, New York: Education

 Public school students mostly attend Ellicottville Central School, which contrary to its name is located in the northern part of the Town of Great Valley.
 A public school operated in Great Valley until the early 1970s; much of the lot on which the now-demolished building once stood remains vacant (part has been used for a post office), and the street serving the school (School Street) has since been removed, with only a sidewalk remaining.

 Religion

-Two churches, one a United Methodist Church (formerly part of the Church of the United Brethren in Christ and Evangelical United Brethren Church before 1968) and one a Baptist church, are located next to each other in the hamlet of Great Valley.
-An additional United Methodist Church in Sugartown, dating to before the merger with the Brethren, operated until 1981 before merging with its nearby counterpart.
+Two churches, one an independent Methodist church (formerly part of the Church of the United Brethren in Christ and Evangelical United Brethren Church before 1968 and United Methodist Church before 2022) and one a Baptist church, are located next to each other in the hamlet of Great Valley.
+An additional United Methodist Church in Sugartown, also previously an EUB church before its merger with the UMC, operated until 1981 before merging with its nearby counterpart.
 Healing Reigns Fellowship is located in Kill Buck.

+Also in Great Valley is the nondenominational Little White Church, which was built in 2007 and has only once (at its dedication) been used for a church service, instead serving primarily as a wedding venue and roadside attraction.